oracle-livelabs/analytics-ai/oci-artificial-intelligence/forecasting-service/item-3-forecast-with-console/item-3-forecast-with-console.md

     ...
     ...
     ```
-2. Multiple time series without any additional data:
+2. Grouped Data(Multiple time series) without any additional data
     The input data can have multiple time series.
-Such datasets are called grouped data and there must be a column to identify different time series.
+Such datasets are called *grouped data* and there must be a column to identify different time series.

     **Here is a sample CSV-formatted data:**
     ```csv